-Georgia Wartel Collins is a Swedish double-bass player based in Amsterdam, Netherlands.
+Georgia Wartel Collins is a Swedish double-bass player based in Oslo, Norway.
 Jazz and improvisation has always been what her heart beats for.
 She grew up in a house full of live music and art with parents active in the jazz and performance-art scene.
-The house vibrated with creativity and daily life consisted of music and jams.
+The house vibrated with creativity and daily life consisted of music and jam sessions.

-Since her father is the founder of the jazz club BrÖtz in Gothenburg, she has since day 1 been fed with free improvisation, free jazz and jazz concerts.
+Since her father is the founder of the jazz club BrÖtz in Gothenburg, she has since day 1 been fed with jazz concerts.
 With all this around her, she started playing music herself at an early age, always with the intention of improvising and playing with others.

-Georgia graduated from the Conservatory in Trondheim in 2019 and started on her master's degree in 2020 at Conservatorium van Amsterdam.
+Georgia graduated from the Conservatory in Trondheim in 2019 and and recieved her masters degree in 2022 from Conservatorium van Amsterdam.
 Before and alongside her studies she has freelanced with both her own and others groups and projects.
 Some of them are: Aila trio (which is her own trio), JUNO, Seul adore, and Trondheim Jazzorchestra.

-Georgia is now active with the bands/projects; Aila trio, JUNO, Kontrabassorkestret led by Ellen Andrea Wang, Moby Dick with theatre company Plexus Polaire, The Rosehips (music and performance group), Rave/Warelis/Wartel Collins trio, and with her own solo project.
+Georgia is now active with the bands/projects; Aila trio, JUNO, Kontrabassorkestret led by Ellen Andrea Wang, Moby Dick with theatre company Plexus Polaire, The Rosehips (music and performance group led by Michele Collins), Rave/Warelis/Wartel Collins trio, Music for Whales and with her own solo project.

 Copyright © Alla rättigheter förbehållna